matter-labs/zksync-era/core/bin/external_node/README.md

 ### Configuration

-Right now, external node requires all the configuration parameters that are required for the main node.
+Right now, the external node requires all the configuration parameters that are required for the main node.
 It also has one unique parameter: `API_WEB3_JSON_RPC_MAIN_NODE_URL` -- the address of the main node to fetch the state from.

 The easiest way to see everything that is used is to compile the `ext-node` config and see the contents of the resulting